-- 13. The development hereby permitted shall not be begun until a scheme has been submitted to and approved in writing by the Local Planning Authority for off site highway works including the following:- - safety works on the section of the existing drive to Binfield House between Terrace Road North and the footpath link to Stevenson Drive

-The buildings provided by the carrying out of the development shall not be occupied until the off-site highway works have been completed in accordance with the scheme.
+- 13. The development hereby permitted shall not be begun until a scheme has been submitted to and approved in writing by the Local Planning Authority for off site highway works including the following:- - alterations to Knox Green to form the vehicular access - works on the section of the existing drive to Binfield House between Terrace Road North and the footpath link to Stevenson Drive to provide safe pedestrian and cyclist access.
+None of the buildings provided by the carrying out of the development shall be occupied until the off-site highway works have been completed in accordance with the scheme.